bhoot-biswas/easy-digital-downloads-gateway-stripe/README.md

 ## Description ##

-Accept Visa, MasterCard, American Express, Discover, Diners Club, JCB, UnionPay and more directly on your store with the Stripe Gateway for Easy Digital Downloads.
+Accept Visa, MasterCard, American Express, Discover, Diners Club, JCB, UnionPay and more directly on your store with the Payment Gateway Stripe for Easy Digital Downloads.

 ### Take Credit card payments easily and directly on your store ###